-From 12 February 2025, Standards 4.2.7 (Berries), 4.2.8 (Leafy Vegetables) and 4.2.9 (Melons) come into effect.
-Local governments will be asked to report activities relating to these horticultural food businesses, some of which will require to be registered under the Act.
+From 12 February 2025, Standards 4.2.7 (Berries), 4.2.8 (Leafy Vegetables) and 4.2.9 (Melons) came into effect.
+Local governments will now be asked to report activities relating to these horticultural food businesses, some of which will require to be registered under the Act.

-The response to these questions are numeric, whole number.
+The response to these questions is numeric and whole numbers.

-Question 25: How many food businesses captured by the Standard/s?
+Question 30: How many food businesses are captured by the Standard/s?

-Question 26: How many of these food businesses are registered?
+Question 31: How many of these food businesses are registered?

-Provide the total number of food businesses that are captured by each of the Standards that are in your jurisdiction.
+Provide the total number of food businesses that are captured by each of the Standards that are in your jurisdiction (for the reporting period).
 Note that dairy and bivalve mollusc food businesses are enforced by the WA Department of Health and therefore data should not be provided for these businesses by local governments.

-Under these standards, "processors" generally exclude manufacturing and retail sale activities.
-Manufacturers and retailers are captured by Chapter 3 of the Food Standards Code.
+Manufacturers and retailers are captured by Chapter 3 of the Food Standards Code and the chapter 4 standards generally do not apply to these.

-Of these food businesses, provide the number that you have registered under the Food Act.
+For question 31, of these food businesses, provide the number that you have registered under the Food Act.
 This would exclude export registered establishments exempted from registration under Section 109 / Regulation 13.

-Question 27: How many of these food businesses have a food safety program/ management system/ statement/ approved arrangement that has been verified or approved or recognised?
+Question 32: How many of these food businesses have a food safety program/ management system/ statement/ approved arrangement that has been verified or approved or recognised?

 The food businesses captured by the Chapter 4 Standards of the Code and the Australian Standards related to meat are required to implement some form of food safety management system, as required by the relevant standard.
 Depending on the requirements of the standard, this includes food safety programs, food safety management systems, food safety management statements or approved arrangements.
-These systems must be verified, or approve or recognise, in accordance with the relevant standard.
+These systems must be verified, or approved or recognised, in accordance with the relevant standard.